agmonika75/MachineLearning-Project/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------
 1)  **Zillow Home Value Prediction ML Project**:
 Consider a situation where you want to buy a house or sell a house, or you are moving to a new city and want to rent a house, but you don’t know where to start.
 Sometimes, it happens that you know where to start, but you doubt the credibility of the source.
-Well, some people from Microsoft also felt the need of creating a reliable place that could provide all this information online, and “Zillow” was born in 2006.
+Well, some people from Microsoft also felt the need of creating a reliable place that could provide all this information online, and "Zillow" was born in 2006.
-A few years later, Zillow introduced a feature called “Zestimate”, which has completely changed the market.
+A few years later, Zillow introduced a feature called "Zestimate", which has completely changed the market.
 Zestimate is a tool that provides the worth of the house based on various attributes like public data, sales data, etc.
 Zestimate has information of more than 97 million homes.